Sourdough Christmas Tree Cakes (Inspired by Little Debbie)

 Cut the Cake

-When the cake is fully cooled, take a spatula and loosen the edges as well as underneath the cake.
-Be very gentil not to crack the cake.
+When cake is fully cooled, take a spatula and loosen edges as well as underneath the cake.
+Be very gentle not to crack the cake.

-Then place a cutting board on top of the pan and flip it upside down so the cake is now out of the pan and upside down on the cutting board.
-The cake should come out easily if you loosened it all the way.
+Place a cutting board on top of the pan and flip the entire board and pan upside down so the pan is sitting on the board.
+Remove pan and cake should come out easily onto the board if you loosened it all the way.

-Leave the cake upside down and take a 4” Christmas tree cookie cutter and cut out 8-10 trees.
-Try to cut the trees as close to the edges as possible so you can try to squeeze two out of the center.
+Leave cake upside down and take a 4” Christmas tree cookie cutter and cut out trees.
+Start close to the edges so you can cut a few out of the center.

 Assemble and Decorate